-The amount of water circulated through the oil cooler should be regulated to maintain the temperature of the oil leaving the cooler between 100 and 110°F. The correct criterion of oil cooler water supply is, of course, the temperature of the oil leaving the hottest bearing.
+The amount of water circulated through the oil cooler should be regulated to maintain the temperature of the oil leaving the cooler between 100 and 110° F. The correct criterion of oil cooler water supply is of course, the temperature of the oil leaving the hottest bearing.
 This temperature will vary with different units and operating conditions.
-However, in general, oil return temperatures of 140 to 160°F, are considered good practice.
+However, in general, oil return temperatures of 140 to 160° F. are considered good practice.
 When starting a turbine, the oil cooler water should not be turned on until the oil temperature has increased to the approximate limits given above.

 One oil cooler is sufficient for normal operation.
-The piping connecting with the coolers is arranged with hand valves and a relief valve so that either cooler can be used and that continuous flow is insured when changing from one cooler to the other.
+The piping connecting the coolers is arranged with either hand valves and a relief valve or an interlocking cock so that either cooler can be used and that continuous flow is insured when changing from one cooler to the other.

-The air vents from the top of the coolers to the reservoir are used only when there is a drop in the main oil line from the cooler.
-If this piping can be arranged to eliminate all possibility of trapping air, the separate vent lines are not required.
+In cases where there is any possibility of air accumulating in the top of the coolers (due to a drop in the oil line from the coolers) air vents are provided from the top of the coolers to the reservoir.
+If the piping is arranged to eliminate all possibility of trapping air, these separate vent lines are not required.

-Load Limit Value
+Load Limit Valve

-An adjustable load limiting valve is provided, with which it is possible to make adjustments so that under no condition of system frequency swing can the turbine governor open and increase the steam flow beyond a desired point.
+An adjustable load limiting valve is provided, with which it is possible to make adjustments so that under no condition of system frequency swing can the turbine governor open and increase the steam flow beyond the desired point.
 This is a high grade oil pressure regulating valve connected to the system as shown in the diagram.
 It is supplied with oil from a high pressure line through an orifice and connects the controlled and adjustable pressure to the governor regulating pressure system in such a way that it limits the pressure to which the regulating system may be decreased.

 It will be recalled that in the governing system, the regulating oil pressure decreases to open the steam inlet valves, and that the steam flow varies closely in proportion to this regulating oil pressure change.
-The limit valve may be set for any pressure between the limits corresponding to no load to full load, and when the regulating pressure drops to that held by the limit valve, further governor travel and steam valve opening is prevented.
+The limit valve may be set for any pressure between the limits corresponding to no load and full load, and when the regulating pressure drops to that held by the limit valve, further governor travel and steam valve opening is prevented.